evihuijben/ood_detection_mri/readme.md

 # Repository OOD detection
-This repository provides the code and resources to recreate the dataset and reproduce the results from the paper: Huijben et al. "Enhancing Reconstruction-Based Out-of-Distribution Detection in Brain MRI with Model and Metric Ensembles"
+This repository provides the code and resources to recreate the dataset and reproduce the results from the paper:

+Evi M.C.
+Huijben, Sina Amirrajab, Josien P.W.
+Pluim.
+"Enhancing reconstruction-based out-of-distribution detection in brain MRI with model and metric ensembles," *Computer Methods and Programs in Biomedicine*, vol. 272, p.
+109045, 2025. [https://doi.org/10.1016/j.cmpb.2025.109045](https://doi.org/10.1016/j.cmpb.2025.109045)

 ## Setup